 - Student Internships

-We offer summer student work placements to current University of Aberdeen students wishing to improve their knowledge and experience in a research-focused environment.
+We usually offer summer student work placements to current University of Aberdeen students wishing to improve their knowledge and experience in a research-focused environment.

 In 2019 we welcomed 6 student interns; 2 working on projects with the CHaRT programming team and 4 working on Health Services Research projects.

 - Opportunities for patients and the public